 Mark is a low carb keto lifestyler from Toronto.
-He is a full time working dad of 2 and attends school part-time!
+He is a full time working dad of 2 !
 He's lost over 90 lbs over the last 14 months and has an amazing Instagram account @hackmyketo

 Today is Father's Day and as we celebrate fathers, father figures, uncles, grandfathers, brothers, mentors and men who are a guiding force of love for the people around them, I asked Mark a few questions about his health journey and did he ever open up...